 How to find a Shorkie Breeder

 A dog show is one of the best places to meet potential breeders.
-In fact, most reputable Shorkie breeders attend dog shows to expand their market.
-In addition, a dog show is a favorable ground to know the dog’s temperament.
+Most reputable Shorkie breeders attend dog shows to expand their market.
+Besides, a dog show is a favorable ground to know the dog’s temperament.

 Some professional Shorkie breeders can be found online.
 There are plenty of online dog clubs that post useful links to potential Shorkie breeders.
 You can also get more information about the history of the breeder and the contacts they can be reached with.